eliseoe/eliseoe.github.io/_pages/about.md

 I specialize in time series forecasting, machine learning, and nonlinear dynamics.
 My work primarily focuses on data-driven reduced-order modeling for chaotic partial differential equations, with recent projects leveraging convolutional autoencoders and echo state networks to analyze stability in high-dimensional systems like the Kuramoto-Sivashinsky equation and the Kolmogorov flow.

-Currently learning about data assimilation techniques and extreme events!
-Send me a message if you are keen on discussing science and beyond.
+I am currently learning about data assimilation techniques and extreme events - send me a message if you are keen on discussing science and beyond.